What you need to know

 If a driver forgets his/her Photo ID Access Card, the driver must proceed to DCAMM’s Office in Room 13 of the State House to secure a Visitor Access Card.
 If the Photo ID Access Card or the Visitor Access Card is lost, there is a $12 replacement fee.

 Each person authorized to park in the McCormack garage will have a reserved space or an unreserved space.
 The reserved parking spaces are located on the first and second floors of the McCormack Garage.
 Each reserved space is numbered and assigned to an individual person.
 Parking in another individual’s assigned parking space may result in ticketing and towing.
-Additionally, the driver of the vehicle may be subject to loss of parking privileges and may face disciplinary or administrative sanctions.
+Additionally, the drive of the vehicle may be subject to loss of parking privileges and may face disciplinary or administrative sanctions.

 The unreserved parking spaces are located on the third and fourth level of the McCormack Garage and are occupied on a “first come, first served” basis.

-Citations & towing
+Citations & Towing